-In many sectors where flammable materials are used, the risk of heating and fire is real.
-Without timely detection and control, these problems can lead to significant damage.
-This article describes how Mactwin detects and combats heating and fire at an early stage.
+In many sectors where flammable materials are handled, the risk of spontaneous combustion and fire is a real concern.
+Without timely detection and intervention, these issues can lead to significant damage.
+This article describes how Mactwin detects and combats spontaneous combustion and fires at an early stage.

 Heating occurs when materials start to smoulder due to friction and heat build-up.
 If this process is not stopped in time, it can develop into a fire.

 To prevent overheating, it is important that flammable materials are stored for as short a time as possible.
-However, it is not always possible, despite preventive measures, to completely prevent overheating.
+However, despite preventive measures, it is not always possible to fully prevent spontaneous combustion.
 Every year, there are dozens of uncontrollable heating incidents where even the fire brigade is unable to quickly extinguish these types of fires, which start as a swelter.

 Smoldering prevention solution